griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 The first job that fails, `select` produces the corresponding exception as the result.

-Unless cancelled, any jobs will continue to run.
+Unless cancelled, the remaining jobs will continue to run and prevent the coroutine scope from completing.

 ``` kotlin